gnuradio/newsched/dev_tutorial/02_Basics.md

 Logging is pervasive throughout the various modules, so we go ahead and include the commit that provides the logging mechanisms.
 This is very similar to GNU Radio logging, e.g. `GR_LOG_DEBUG()`, but based on [spdlog](https://github.com/gabime/spdlog), which is a well supported library for all sorts of logging

+The logging here was developed before the `spdlog` updates to GNU Radio were integrated so it can be expected that the version which is in GR 3.10 will eventually become the common logging standard

 ### Instantiating a Logger

 A logger is instantiated by trying to gain access by a string name, e.g.